 Woman: Couldn't you have painted some drawers on her?!

 - Freefall: Parodied with Helix's (mercifully offscreen) topiary sculpture "Sam as a Reclining Nude".
-The Sam in question is a tentacular Starfish Alien whose body is practically a Brown Note to look at, and there's not enough Brain Bleach on the planet to spare the viewers.
+The Sam in question is a tentacular Starfish Alien whose body is an affront to human eyes and minds, and there's not enough Brain Bleach on the planet to spare the viewers.

 Mayor's Aide: [restrained by guards] My eyes!
 I've got to pull out my eyes!
 If I don't, I might see it again!